agiza/drupal_remote_scripts/backup/README.md

 - Passwordless authentication is in place allowing one server (where your site is hosted) to SSH into the other (where the backups are to be stored).
 - Directories have been created at the remote end as per your preferences in settings.sh.
-- A local directory has been created to store the backup.log file as per settings.sh and is writable by hte user(s) that the scripts will be run as.
+- A local directory has been created to store the backup.log file as per settings.sh and is writable by the user(s) that the scripts will be run as.

 ## Roadmap